TheMaster1127/Projects-time-tracker-AHK/README.md

 ## Requirements

-- AutoHotkey: You need AutoHotkey v1.1 installed to run this script.
+- AutoHotkey: You need AutoHotkey v1.1 installed to run the ahk script.
+- But you dont need any requirements to run the exe file since it will work on any Windows machine.

 ## How to Use